AlexJReid/blog/content/car/_index.md

 # Porsche 996
 > Occasional updates and posts about my 1998 Porsche 911 (996) Carerra 2.
 After years of leasing a mixture of boring, terrible and very good new cars, I decided to buy what might be my last analogue, manual car.
+Despite being registered as **PHZ 443**, my daughter has named it **Grampy** as it is "grey, old and a bit smelly."
+I probably post too many photos of it on [Instagram](https://instagram.com/alexjreid).